e100/makerplane-configs/INSTALL.md

 '| sudo tee -a /boot/firmware/config.txt >/dev/null
 ```

+By default these are named can0 and can1, but sometimes they would swap places.<br>
+It is not possible to rename the interfaces if the name is already taken, if can0 and can1 are swapped neither can be renamed to the other.<br>
-To ensure can10 and can11 do not swap their names we will apply the following udev rule:
+This will rename them to can10 and can11 so they do not swap their names.<br><br>

+ONLY run the PI4 or the PI5 section below:
 PI4:

 ```